cloobTech/raphacare_backend/docs/api/auth/login_user.md

 ## Description

-This endpoint handles user authentication using different authentication strategies (local, Google, or Facebook).
+This endpoint handles user authentication using different authentication strategies (local, Google, or Facebook)...

 ## Request